 The alkalinity of the secretion provides sperm cells protection from the acidic environment of the vaginal tract.
 This alkalinity has been proven to preserve sperm motility and longevity, and protect the genetic material found within.

 Another function of the prostate is the production of dihydrotestosterone (DHT).
-This hormone is in charge of triggering sex drive in men.
-This is produced by the action of 5-alpha-reductase enzyme, which converts testosterone(obtained by the prostate gland from the bloodstream) into DHT.
+DHT is in charge of triggering sex drive in men.
+This hormone is produced through the action of the 5-alpha-reductase enzyme, which converts testosterone into DHT.

 During orgasm, a fibromuscular band surrounding the prostate contracts to help pump out semen.
 This pumping action ensures that the semen travels deeper and increases its chances of fertilizing an egg cell.

 Additionally, during orgasm, the prostate gland acts together with the bladder to control the sphincter muscle.
 This sphincter muscle prevents semen from entering the bladder, and urine from entering the prostate ducts during urination.